|

 step as the weakest link in a chain.

-And just as you can ignore the weakest link in a chain, but the
+And just as you can ignore the weakest link in a chain, but the weakest

-process but the slowest step won’t ignore you.
-In other words, regardless of what you do,
+the slowest step won’t ignore you.
+In

-the slowest step or weakest link will determine the rate or strength of the
+other words, regardless of what you do, the slowest step or weakest link will

-whole system.
-Batching is something
+determine the rate or strength of the whole system.
+Batching is

-manufacturing people do – right?
-Well
+something manufacturing people do – right?

-then consider this.
-Have you ever
+Well then consider this.
+Have

-proposal/request until next week when we usually consider these?”
-Ah, that sounds like batching to me,
+consider your proposal/request until next week when we usually consider

-number, please put it over there.”
-Ah,
+sufficient number, please put it over there.”

-that sounds like batching too, batching in quantity.
+Ah, that sounds like batching too, batching in quantity.
 You see we are all surrounded by batching

 actions, some so common we hardly think about it at all.
 Is this important?
 Well I think so, especially if you consider